MIKAWACHI - The Hidden Gem

 We hope overseas advocates can experience the same privilege of owning a piece of Mikawachi just like the European patrons and guests from centuries ago.

-A part of Mikawachi history, made by the Imamura hands.
+A part of Mikawachi history, made and hand-painted by the Imamura hands.